robloxmanagermacos/robloxmanager/README.md

 Run multiple Roblox sessions simultaneously with different accounts — no conflicts, no session overlap.

-Updated for 0.8.5 - 0.1.0 macOS (macOS 0.2.0 will be released somewhere tommorow)
+Updated for 0.8.5 windows - 0.1.0 macOS (macOS 0.2.0 will be released somewhere tommorow)

 ---